 A Doctor’s Duty to Diagnose

-Contact us today to learn more about your legal rights and options during a risk free case evaluation with one of our award winning attorneys.
-Rosenfeld Injury Lawyers are an award winning team of attorneys representing clients across Illinois and we have successfully recovered compensation on behalf of thousands of victims of medical malpractice.
+Contact us today to learn more about your legal rights and options during a risk-free case evaluation with one of our reputable attorneys.
+Rosenfeld Injury Lawyers LLC are an award-winning team of attorneys representing clients across Illinois and we have successfully recovered compensation on behalf of thousands of victims of medical malpractice.
 Once we have had the opportunity to examine the details of your case, we will let you know how we can ensure the maximum recovery of damages from your case.